tijamo/whitcamp/content/pages/theme.md

       text: Finding Light in Lamentations
       color: text-dark
     subtitle: James Riley (Bournemouth)
     text: "Hope in the shadows is an opportunity to reflect on the book of Lamentations - that difficult to find book that we often skip over...
-I mean who wants to spend a weekend reading a book filled with pain, difficulty and sorrow!\_ Sorry about that! ... but that's only half of it!\_ The book of Lamentations is filled with messages of hope and we will take a journey through a framework of suffering ending ultimately at a bright vision of the Kingdom.\n\n\n"
+I mean who wants to spend a weekend reading a book filled with pain, difficulty and sorrow!\_ Sorry about that! ... but that's only half of it!\_\n\nThe book of Lamentations is filled with messages of hope and we will take a journey through a framework of suffering ending ultimately at a bright vision of the Kingdom.\n"
     actions:
       - type: Button
         label: Get started